-Consistent with our philosophy of aligning compensation with performance, for 2022, a year in which we substantially exceeded our CF net product revenue expectations, the payout on our one-year financial PSU awards achieved the maximum level.
+Consistent with our philosophy of aligning compensation with performance, for 2023, a year in which we substantially exceeded our CF net product revenue expectations, the payout on our one-year financial PSU awards achieved the maximum level.

-The performance goals for the 2020 non-financial PSUs were established in February 2020 and our performance against these goals was determined in the first guarter of 2023.
-There were three non-financial goals and achievement of one goal would have resulted in a 50% payout, achievement of two goals would have resulted in a 100% payout and achievement of three goals resulted in a payout of 200%.
+The performance goals for the 2021 non-financial PSUs were established in February 2021 and our performance against these goals was determined in the first quarter of 2024.
+There were three non-financial goals and achievement of one goal would have resulted in a 50% payout, achievement of two goals resulted in a 100% payout and achievement of three goals would have resulted in a payout of 200%.
+While we achieved many significant milestones during this period, in part described above, we did not achieve one of the milestones associated with these PSUs.